twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-12-the-end-of-the-world%zh.rst

 Without the ending of saṅkhāra loka could not reach Nibbāna.
 After these words the Buddha went away.
 The monks did not understand the meaning and asked Ven. Ānanda for the answer.
 He said the five khandhas were saṅkhāra loka and the six senses bases also.

-Only by following the Noble Eightfold Path the world would be end.
+Only by following the Noble Eightfold Path, the world would be end.
 Observing the five khandhas which arise from the 6sense doors is on the way to the end of the world.
 In the D. A. of cause and effect process, the effects are saṅkhāra.
 Seeing the khandha arises is seeing saṅkhāra.

 Observing anicca is seeing dukkha.
 With saṅkhāra ends and dukkha also ends.
 The end of dukkha is Nibbāna.
 Without saṅkhāra loka the other lokas not exist (i.e., space and beings).
 They can only exist together. ]